What Is A DPF?

 But when the device is too blocked to allow air to flow through, a different approach is required.

-There is a specific tool for DPF cleaning which is to remove the accumulated particles, and this service is available at our garage in Rugeley/Stafford.
+There is a specific tool for DPF cleaning which is to remove the accumulated particles, and this service can be carried out at out site in Rugeley, Stafford.

 Should I Remove My DPF?